rackerlabs/support-how-to/content/general/legal.md

-Your use of any API you download from the Rackspace website, as well as the code examples contained within the documentation, are governed by the license terms included with the code in the file named &ldquo;README&rdquo;, &ldquo;COPYING&rdquo; or &ldquo;LICENSE&rdquo; or like caption.
+Your use of any API you download from the Rackspace website, as well as the code examples contained within the documentation, are governed by the license terms included with the code in the file named "README", "COPYING" or "LICENSE" or like caption.

 ### RACKSPACE HOW-TO DISCLAIMER

-The Rackspace How-To articles are for informational purposes only and are provided &ldquo;AS IS.&rdquo;  The information set forth in these articles is intended as a guide and not as a step-by-step process, and does not represent an assessment of any specific compliance with laws or regulations or constitute advice.
+The Rackspace How-To articles are for informational purposes only and are provided "AS IS."
+The information set forth in these articles is intended as a guide and not as a step-by-step process, and does not represent an assessment of any specific compliance with laws or regulations or constitute advice.
 We strongly recommend that you engage